What You Need to Know About IRS ACA Penalties

 Since you will have less than 30 days to respond to penalties, being organized and having a plan in place just in case you receive an ACA penalty notice is important.

 Use standalone ACA software for full audit trail

 If you disagree with an ACA penalty, you may need to analyze data from several years ago.
 With a standalone ACA vendor, you should be able to access your historical ACA data regardless of which HRIS/payroll system you use.
 The easier it is to investigate data discrepancies, the more time you save.
 Standalone ACA solutions are focused on getting your data ACA-ready.
 They aggregate data from your different sources and fix any issues along the way.

 How to respond to IRS ACA penalties

-If you have a full-service ACA vendor, they will do the heavy lifting for you and just give you updates along the way.
+If you have a full-service ACA vendor, they will do the heavy lifting for you and give updates along the way.
 But if you need to respond to the IRS yourself, being prepared is even more essential.
-You have 30 days from the date on the letter to respond to Letter 226J unless you ask for an extension.
+You have 30 days from the date on the letter to respond to Letter 226J, unless you ask for an extension.

 First, you should read Letter 226J in detail and determine if there is a data error.
 If there is an error, you would dispute the ESRP by filling out Form 14765 with supporting documentation showing how much ESRP you believe your organization owes.
 You can see our complete white paper and checklist of how to respond to Letter 226J here: ACA Penalties and What You Need to Do When You Receive a Letter 226J.